Planning-Inspectorate/dynamic-forms/README.md

 The functionality for 'check-your-answers' pages can also be useful for generating pages outside the context of a journey or form, such as for managing data.
 Each row shown on the page can include a link to edit that data.

-> Note this is ported from Appeals: [dynamic forms](https://github.com/Planning-Inspectorate/appeal-planning-decision/tree/main/packages/forms-web-app/src/dynamic-forms), but transformed for ES6 modules and Node Test Runner.
+> Note this is ported from Appeals: [dynamic forms](https://github.com/Planning-Inspectorate/appeal-planning-decision/tree/a46f945047dc1f13d523a0853b4fcbb4bd0f6d6e/packages/forms-web-app/src/dynamic-forms), but transformed for ES6 modules and Node Test Runner.
 Not all functionality has been brought across, such as 'add more'.
-> There is also (as of June 2025) a version of this in the [Crown Developments repository](https://github.com/Planning-Inspectorate/crown-developments/tree/0b6d0f0458b2ed064c3aa9532e7f16d0fd45638e/packages/dynamic-forms).
-> It is hoped they can all be consolidated over time.
+> It is hoped that this version can be developed over time so Appeals can move to this version.

 ## Terminology